gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 - `opentelemetry-exporter-prometheus` is the dependency needed to expose metrics as a Prometheus Exporter.
 If we were to push metrics directly to OpenTelemetry Collector, this would not be needed.

-- `opentelemetry-runtime-metrics` is the equivalent of Prometheus’ `simpleclient_hotspot`: it will allow exposing JVM metrics.
+- `opentelemetry-runtime-telemetry-java17` is the equivalent of Prometheus’ `simpleclient_hotspot`: it will allow exposing JVM metrics.
 If you don’t care about JVM metrics, you can skip this one.
+There's also a `opentelemetry-runtime-telemetry-java8` if you're not using Java17+ yet.

 ## JVM metrics